 Through my work as a Changing Faces campaigner, I hope that I can help and support children to understand and respect the fact that differences are a positive attribute.
 Looking and feeling different in a society where beauty is valued very highly, can be extremely difficult.

-It’s important to use opportunities like World Book Day to reinforce all those positive values that can make our world a more caring and inclusive place to live.
+It’s important to reinforce all those positive values that can make our world a more caring and inclusive place to live.